Motorola razr+ (2024) vs ASUS ROG Phone 8 Pro

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you need all-day battery life, you game frequently and appreciate high refresh rates, or you want a phone with superior water resistance.
+Choose the ASUS ROG Phone 8 Pro if: you focus heavily on gaming, need extended battery life for long sessions, or appreciate advanced thermal management features.
 (6.78" display, 5500 mAh battery)

 Conclusion